RogueRope/docs/content/dresscode.md

 ### 🌟 *Enthusiastic Consent is Everything* 🌟

 You decide how much you (don't) want to dress up.
 The dress code will not be enforced, and there's no shame in not participating in the dress-up part. 🌟
+Also nothing is set in stone, if you want to go rogue and dress up as a purple hippo in a tutu, be our guest.

 We look forward to seeing your radiant creations! 🌌🌟🌠